Madhuvamsi-iitg/end-to-end-DL-proj-using-LSTM-RNN-GRU/README.md

-Next word prediction using LSTM RNN and GRU
+Next word prediction using LSTM RNN and GRU and deployed in Streamlit web app.